-To build the service config into a new ESPv2 Beta docker image:
+To build the service config into a new ESPv2 docker image:

-Download this script to your local machine where the gcloud SDK is installed and run it as:
+Download this script to your local machine where the gcloud SDK is installed.

 chmod +x gcloud_build_image ./gcloud_build_image -s CLOUD_RUN_HOSTNAME \ -c CONFIG_ID -p ESP_PROJECT_ID

-For CLOUD_RUN_HOSTNAME, specify the hostname of the URL that Cloud Run created when you deployed ESPv2 Beta above in Deploying ESPv2 Beta.
+For CLOUD_RUN_HOSTNAME, specify the hostname of the URL that you reserved above in Reserving a Cloud Run hostname.
 Don't include the protocol identifier,

 For more information and examples on setting the

-- Grant ESPv2 Beta permission to invoke your Cloud Run services.
+- Grant ESPv2 permission to invoke your Cloud Run services.